frikky/vimconfig/README.md

-# Debian i3 installer script
+# Debian installer script
-Made for automation whenever I set up a new debian environment.
-(Happens a lot..)
+Made for automation whenever I set up a new debian environment (Happens a lot..)

 ## Before you start
 ```bash